 - = number of years until maturity (can be fractional)

 There are two types of return for Principal Tokens.
-You can get a fixed return in underlying terms by holding until maturity.
+As stated above, you can get a fixed return in underlying terms by holding until maturity.

 It is also possible, however, to get a return by selling Principal Tokens at a higher price than you bought them.
-If the implied yield hasn’t changed since you bought your Principal Tokens, they should at any point in time have appreciated in price at a rate equivalent to a pro-rata of the priced in annual rate if return.
-However, if priced in yields have fallen you will get a higher return than that—the implied yield having fallen actually requires **that the price of the Principal Token as increased faster than expected.
-If priced in yields have risen you will get a lower return (or, even, sell at a loss).
+If the implied rate hasn’t changed since you bought your Principal Tokens, they should at any point in time have appreciated in price at a rate equivalent to a pro-rata of the priced in annual rate if return.
+However, if priced in yields have fallen you will get a higher return than that: the implied yield having fallen actually requires *that the price of the Principal Token as increased faster than expected.
+If priced in yields have risen you will get a lower return that a pro-rata of your initial purchased fixed rate (or, even, sell at a loss).

 # Yield Tokens (YTs)